 The word Aghor implies that which is not difficult or terrible.
 Aghor is simple and natural state of consciousness.
 There is no place for feelings of fear, hatred, disgust or discrimination.
-In the past the word Aghor implied something mysterious.
+In the past, the word Aghor suggested something mysterious.
 Slowly, over centuries, its meaning came to include methods and practices used by sadhus or sincere seekers to overcome their limitations.

 AGHOR – ANCIENT WISDOM FOR MODERN TIMES

 The Sanskrit word Aghor literally translates as “that which is not terrifying.”
-The implication is a state of consciousness which transcends the inevitable fears and sorrows everyone must go through in life as a result of their desires and attachments.
+The implication is a state of consciousness that transcends the inevitable fears and sorrows everyone must go through in life as a result of desires and attachments.
 Aghor is an innate state of consciousness and fluid way of life.
-Although it is a natural state, it becomes obscured by countless ideas, attractions and aversions we have been conditioned to live with.
+Countless ideas, attractions and aversions we have been conditioned to live with obscure this natural state.
 Many of these things are very deep-rooted, either associated with our bodies or ingrained by society.
-Nonetheless, being our inborn state, once we are willing to let go of these hindrances, Aghor is a path that is easy to comprehend and walk on.
+Nonetheless, once we are willing to let go of these hindrances, Aghor is a path that is easy to comprehend and walk.

 Although Aghor is rooted in Hindu culture, it is not a religion and can be practiced by anyone, regardless of religious or ethnic background.
 Free of dogma, Aghor emphasizes personal freedom and tangible approaches to doing good for the Self and for the world.
-There are no rules about what someone can and can’t do, but that does not mean we should do whatever we feel like.
-It requires an exceptional amount of attentiveness and self-discipline of thought, action and speech if one hopes to make any progress.
+There are no rules about what you can and cannot do, but that does not mean we should do whatever we feel like.
+It requires an exceptional amount of attentiveness and self-discipline of thought, action and speech to progress.
 It requires a willingness – even eagerness – to face discomforts head-on and exert effort to go beyond them.
 As a Guru-based tradition, Aghor offers time-tested practices for inner development appropriate to each individual, under the personal guidance of an accomplished spiritual teacher.
-The Guru functions as a bridge, helping us to connect with our innate spiritual wisdom, and the inherent divinity that is our true nature.
+The Guru functions as a bridge, helping us connect with our innate spiritual wisdom, and the inherent divinity that is our true nature.

 The core teaching of Aghor is that you are Divine.
 As a Divine being, you are whole, limitless, pure, above guilt and free from fear.
 When we practice virtues such as unconditional compassion, acceptance and love, we can gradually develop awareness of the Divine within us.
 We become an instrument for the Divine to work through us.
 The Divine dwells within you and in everyone and everything around you.
 Just as light and warmth indicate the presence of the sun, when you show unconditional compassion, acceptance, love, and forgiveness, you reflect the presence of the Divine within.
 When you are aware of these virtues, you are in touch with your inner Divinity.
 When you practice them, Divine energy flows through you into the world.